Fundamental Research

 When to Use Fundamental Research

-You should use fundamental research when:
+You should use fundamental research if:

 - broader conceptual understanding is important

-- the topic involves emerging or poorly understood phenomena
+- the phenomenon is poorly understood

-Fundamental research is especially common in:
+Fundamental research is particularly common in:

 - organisational theory